Bicycle Accident Attorneys in New Jersey

-Many Americans use cycling as a form of transportation, exercise, sport, and recreation.
+Many people in New Jersey use cycling as a form of transportation, exercise, sport, and recreation.
 It keeps them active and social and is better for the environment.
 Unfortunately, bicycling also has some drawbacks.
 One of the significant drawbacks is the risk of accidents and serious injuries posed by motor vehicles.

 While New Jersey tries to be a bike-friendly state for both commuters and athletes, accidents continue to happen.
 After a bike accident, discuss your options with a personal injury attorney.
 We represent injury victims and recover millions in compensation for medical bills and other losses.